 Traditional students, non traditional students, men, women, children, the hearing impaired and/or deaf, the blind, those with learning disabilities like dyslexia, ADHD, panic attacks, seizure disorders and more... from every imaginable background.

-Ive also worked with some of the brightest students there are.
-And helped them reach their targets as well.
+I've also worked with some of the brightest students out there (post doctoal fellow at CalTech and then MIT before joining the faculty).
+And I helped them (everyone needs help at some point even if you're at Harvard). and helped them reach their targets as well.

 i ran into a former student of mine.
 He was an ER physician when I recognized him.
 He knew who I was immediately.
 He told everybody present I am the reason he made it as a doctor at all.
 “I couldn’t have gotten where I am without you.
 I wouldv’e failed for certain.”

-Never ever pay money to an undergraduate tutor in chemistry and especially never ORGANIC chemistry.
-They know less than you do and charge what PhDs charge.
+Never ever pay money to an undergraduate tutor in chemistry and especially never math or ORGANIC chemistry.
+They know less than you do (its fresh to you) and charge what PhDs charge.

 Talk to at least 3 tutors, they’ll jump at the opportunity.
 Test them out, and if you do not mesh, don’t feel bad finding a replacement immediately.